Different stacks, same problem

 What we do promise

-What we can promise is clearer architecture, stronger trust signals, and a publishing system that does not embarrass you when an AI reads it.
+What we can promise is clearer architecture, stronger trust signals, and an authority system that does not embarrass you when an AI reads it.

 What we do not promise